Strafi/Everscale-Contests-Results-Interface/README.md

-# Everscale (ex.
-Free TON) Contests Results Interface
+# Everscale Contests Results Interface
 ## How To Run
 If you don't want (or can not) to install the software mentioned below, you can access the pre-build interface by this link: https://freeton-stats.org/